Smash powers and traces on parametrized spectra: An application of rigidity: Geometric fixed points and reduction of group action

 (the one that defines the associator $\alpha$), acting with geometric fixed points as in \eqref{phi_h_action}.
-Here we again use the fact that the geometric fixed points functor commutes up to isomorphism with smash product, pullback and pushforward on freely $f$-cofibrant spectra (\cref{geomfp_preserves}).
-Then all functors in the diagram are isomorphic to one of the form considered in \cref{phi_h_rigidity}.

-All of the maps are chosen to be natural with respect to $H$-equivariant maps of the inputs, and therefore the diagram commutes by \cref{phi_h_rigidity}.
+Here we are using that the geometric fixed points functor commutes up to isomorphism with smash product, pullback and pushforward on freely $f$-cofibrant spectra (\cref{geomfp_preserves}).
+So all of the functors in the diagram are of the form given in \eqref{phi_h_action}.
+Furthermore, all of the isomorphisms between them are chosen to be natural with respect to $H$-equivariant maps of the inputs.
+Therefore the diagram commutes by \cref{phi_h_rigidity}.